-Our graduates have played an important role in the emergence of Toronto as one of the world's great cultural centres.
+Our graduates are playing an important role in the emergence of Toronto as one of the world's leading cultural centres.
 Many alumni have established careers at home and abroad as practising professionals, in solo careers and as members of collectives they have founded to exhibit their work.
-Others hold key executive, curatorial, editorial and administrative positions in public and private galleries, the contemporary art media, video and photographic cooperatives, and other artist-run spaces.
-Some students have returned to pursue graduate studies leading to a Master of Fine Arts.
-These outstanding young artists are among Canada’s best.
-They inspire and challenge us all with their ongoing work and their direct contact with undergraduates as mentors and instructors.
+Others hold key executive, curatorial, editorial and administrative positions in public and private galleries, contemporary art media, arts publications, video and photographic cooperatives, and other artist-run spaces.
+Some are sharing their passion and accomplishments as educators at the secondary and post-secondary level.
+They inspire and challenge us all with their ongoing work and their direct contact with our current undergraduates as mentors and instructors.

 Some of our graduates' recent activities:

-MFA Grad Laura Moore's most recent series one man’s junk will be at Grunt Gallery from February 20th until March 22nd, 2014.
-In June 2014, components of one man’s junk will be installed as part of CAFKA.14 It Should Always be This Way (Contemporary Art Forum, Kitchener and Area Biennial (CAFKA) and in the group exhibition Material World at the Indianapolis Art Center in Indiana, USA.
+Laura Moore's (MFA 2006) most recent series one man’s junk is showing at Grunt Gallery February 20-March 22, 2014.
+Components of the show will be installed as part of CAFKA.14 It Should Always be This Way (Contemporary Art Forum, Kitchener and Area Biennial) throughout June 2014 and in the group exhibition Material World slated to take place at the Indianapolis Art Center in Indiana, USA in June 2015.

-- Shannon Scanlon presents her immersive installation, Gut Feelings, located on the second floor in room 207of the Gladstone Hotel http://www.gladstonehotel.com/spaces/come-up-to-my-room/
+- Shannon Scanlon presents her immersive installation, Gut Feelings, in room 207of the Gladstone Hotel http://www.gladstonehotel.com/spaces/come-up-to-my-room/

 - York BFA students reunite for a show at Creatures Creating Gallery (822 Dundas Street West) http://everythingandnothingartshow.blogspot.ca/

-- 2009 MFA grad Kate McQuillan featured in an article probing surveillance and limits of privacy http://rabble.ca/columnists/2013/08/artist-probes-surveillance-and-limits-privacy
+- Kate McQuillan (MFA 2009) is featured in an article probing surveillance and limits of privacy http://rabble.ca/columnists/2013/08/artist-probes-surveillance-and-limits-privacy

 - Marianne Burlew (BFA 2011) is currently artist-in-residence in the Textile Studio at Toronto's Harbourfront Centre - http://www.harbourfrontcentre.com/craft/marianne-burlew/

-- Kim Dorlan featured in Canadian Art Magazine
+- Painter Kim Dorland is featured in Canadian Art Magazine

-- Jessica Thalmann has been accepted into the ICP-Bard's MFA program in Advanced Photographic Studies in New York.
-She is the first Canadian to enter into their MFA program.
+- Jessica Thalmann (BFA 2010) has been accepted into the ICP-Bard's MFA program in Advanced Photographic Studies in New York - the first Canadian to enter the program.

-In this video, York MA graduates and current curators Melissa Bennett and Michelle Jacques discuss how to organize exhibitions, work with artists and shape institutional collections.
-The video also features the African themed artwork of Brendan Fernandes (BFA 2002), a two-time Sobey Art Award nominee (2010, 2013) who divides his practice between Toronto and New York City.
+In this video, York MA art history graduates and curators Melissa Bennett and Michelle Jacques discuss how to organize exhibitions, work with artists and shape institutional collections.
+The video also features the African-themed artwork of Brendan Fernandes (BFA 2002), a two-time Sobey Art Award nominee (2010, 2013) who divides his practice between Toronto and New York City.